Marital Rights: “Divorce” After a Common Law Marriage or Cohabitation Relationship Ends

 - was signed by the person making the promise and

-- was made after each party has received independent legal advice or had their own attorney representing their interests in the drafting of the agreement.
+- was made after each party has received independent legal advice or had their own attorney representing their interests in drafting the agreement.

 The popularity of cohabitation agreements is partly because these kinds of agreements address the issue of financial support and areas like property division or even financial support for children from previous marriages.
 When division of property claims are filed, the court will typically base its decision on principles of equity and fairness and not on divorce statutes.